 Innovations for Aging

 All over the world, governments and institutions are biting their nails over their swelling senior demographics; they’re wondering how they’ll provide health care and pensions.
-Others say we should base our projections on the future of aging – a healthier, more productive senior citizenry that brings valuable experience to bear – not the past.
-In Japan, another upside to the aging boom is becoming apparent -what experts call “the silver economy.”
+Others say we should base our projections not on the past, but on the future of aging — a healthier, more productive senior citizenry that brings valuable experience to bear.
+In Japan, another upside to the aging boom is becoming apparent — what experts call “the silver economy.”
 It seems that the Japanese, once known to be big savers, are now big spenders.
 Today, households headed by a person 60 or older account for 40 percent of Japan’s consumption of goods.

 Here are a few Japanese advances specially designed for the “silver generation.”